ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/openPMD.rst

 .. literalinclude:: openPMD_extended_config.json

+The extended format is only available for configuration of the writing procedures.
+The reading procedures (i.e. for restarting from a checkpoint) can be configured via ``--checkpoint.openPMD.jsonRestart``, e.g. see the example below for configuring the number of blosc decompression threads in ADIOS2.
+Note that most sensible use cases for this command line option (including this example) require openPMD-api >= 0.15 (or a recent dev version until the 0.15 release).

+.. literatlinclude:: openPMD_restart_config.json

 Two data preparation strategies are available for downloading particle data off compute devices.

 * Set ``--openPMD.dataPreparationStrategy doubleBuffer`` for use of the strategy that has been optimized for use with ADIOS-based backends.